0ldMate/hackerblooddrive.com/content/faq/index.md

 This community has given me a lot, I want to give back.
 8. **I have X condition, can I donate?**
 I'm not an employee of Lifeblood, however you can check your eligibility easily using this [QUIZ](https://www.donateblood.com.au/eligibility)
+9. **I've donated, but I don't really want a subscription, but still want to help the cause, what can I do?**
+I've added an option to just make a donation to the Red Cross, or alternatively, grab the subscription and give it away, I'm sure someone will greatly appreciate it on twitter or your preferred platform.

-If you have any other questions, please feel free to reach out to me via [twitter](https://twitter.com/0ldMate_).
+If you have any other questions, please feel free to reach out to me via [twitter](https://twitter.com/0ldMate_) or my email blooddrive@0ldmate.com.